simplex-chat/simplex-chat/docs/guide/app-settings.md

 1. [Open app settings](./app-settings.md#opening-app-settings).
 2. Tap on **Privacy & security**.
 3. Toggle **SimpleX Lock** on.
-4. Confirm your phone credentials.
+4. Confirm your device credentials.

 Done!
-Now you will be required to authenticate when you either start or resume the app after 30 seconds in background.
+Now you will be required to authenticate when you start or resume the app after 30 seconds in background.

 #### Protect app screen

 <img src="../../blog/images/20221206-protect.png" width="330">

-This option hides the app's screen in recent apps.
-It is enabled by default.
+This option hides the app's screen in the recent apps list  - it's enabled by default.
 It also prevents screenshots on Android.

 #### Auto Accept Images